 Recently, the Center for Internet Security (CIS) released its next revision of the Top 20 Security Controls.

-Initially developed by the SANS Institute, these controls have been used by organizations both large and small.
-By adopting these sets of controls, organizations can prevent the majority of attacks.
+Initially developed by the SANS Institute and known as the SANS Critical Controls, these best practices are indispensable to organizations both large and small.
+By adopting these sets of controls, organizations can prevent the majority of cyberattacks.